ameena02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print hello world to the standard output
+script that prints hello world